abhishekbajpayee/openfv/README.md

 OpenFV
 ======

 Berlin's work on OpenFv.
-Build3 branch is for OpenFV with OpenCV3.4, cuda is for OpenFv with OpenCV3.4 and CUDA 9.2
+Build3 branch is for OpenFV with OpenCV3.4, cuda was merged into master.